gohugoio/hugo/docs/content/content/multilingual.md

 ### Translation of strings

 Hugo uses [go-i18n](https://github.com/nicksnyder/go-i18n) to support string translations.
 Follow the link to find tools to manage your translation workflows.

 Translations are collected from the `themes/[name]/i18n/` folder (built into the theme), as well as translations present in `i18n/` at the root of your project.
 In the `i18n`, the translations will be merged and take precedence over what is in the theme folder.
-Language files should be named according to RFC 5646  with names such as `en-US.yaml`, `fr.yaml`, etc.
+Language files should be named according to RFC 5646  with names such as `en-US.toml`, `fr.toml`, etc.

 From within your templates, use the `i18n` function like this: